cosmos72/gomacro/doc/features-and-limitations.md

 * unimplemented conversion typed constant -> interpreted interface (see fast/literal.go:207)
   Workaround: assign the constant to a variable, then convert the variable to the interpreted interface

+* bug: a few imports, including "net/http", fail with internal error on systems without Go toolchain installed

+* bug: if gomacro is linked as a shared library (see https://stackoverflow.com/questions/1757090/shared-library-in-go) some method calls on constants do not work. example: import "os" os.ModeAppend.IsDir() interface conversion: interface {} is func() bool, not func() bool

 Other limitations:
 * named types created by interpreted code are emulated.
   When the interpreter is asked to create for example `type Pair struct { A, B int }`,